SensorAnalyticsAus/OCD---OpenCv-motion-Detector/README.md

 ## What's New (in reverse chronological order)
 * Support for python virtual environment added.
 * `sautils` updated to ver 3.2.
-A major bug in `kmeans` which restricted the use of image classification to Tapo camera filename format has been relaxed.
+A major bug in `kmeans` which restricted the use of image classification to OCD camera filename format has been relaxed.
 Now any filename which contains timestamp as YYYYMMDD-HHMMSS will generally work.
 * Bug fixes.
 * Version 3 has an updated motion detection scheme, which is more accurate and works better in low-light conditions.
 * A heuristic to minimise excessive frame capture.